James M. Buchanan Jr.

 The Independent Review

-James Buchanan was the late Emeritus University Professor of Economics in the Center for the Study of Public Choice at George Mason University; University Distinguished Professor Emeritus of Economics and Philosophy, Virginia Polytechnic and State University; and winner of the Nobel Prize in Economic Science.
+Until his death on January 9, 2013, James M. Buchanan, Jr. was the Emeritus University Professor of Economics in the Center for the Study of Public Choice at George Mason University; University Distinguished Professor Emeritus of Economics and Philosophy, Virginia Polytechnic and State University; and winner of the 1986 Nobel Prize in Economic Sciences.

-Professor Buchanan was a founding member of the Boards of Advisors for both the Independent Institute and the Institute's quarterly journal, The Independent Review and in 1987 he was the recipient of the Institute's Alexis de Tocqueville Award at The National Dinner to Honor James M. Buchanan.
+Professor Buchanan was a founding member of the Boards of Advisors for both the Independent Institute and Independent's quarterly journal, The Independent Review and in 1987 he was the recipient of the Institute's Alexis de Tocqueville Award at The National Dinner to Honor James M. Buchanan.

 He received his doctorate from the University of Chicago (1948) and subsequently taught at the University of Tennessee, Florida State University, University of Virginia, UCLA, and Virginia Polytechnic Institute and State University where he established the Center for Study of Public Choice.
 He moved from the Center to George Mason University in 1983.